wtblife/rustscape/README.md

 First rust project with a one file spaghetti mess.
-Initial systems of a runescape-like game in the amethyst game engine and might not run in its current state.
+Initial systems of a runescape-like game in the amethyst game engine.
+Probably not in a working state since I was experimenting with navmeshes.